-“The Internet, that throbbing, fractious hydra of whirring, blinking hard drives, which serves as the collective sum of all human though, knowledge, and testicle pictures, was founded on one principal: all information must be treated equally.”
+“The Internet, that throbbing, fractious hydra of whirring, blinking hard drives, which serves as the collective sum of all human thought, knowledge, and testicle pictures, was founded on one principle: all information must be treated equally.”
 When it comes to net neutrality, the Oatmeal tells it like it is.

 The 99 things you should have seen on the internet by now, otherwise you’re a loser, apparently.